StephanPitois/mfe-shell/README.md

-# January 2023 Update

-Look into https://github.com/module-federation/vite and compare pros and cons of Modular Federation vs this solution.

 # Micro-Frontends with Svelte

 This demo shows an app shell using Svelte Kit, which provides routing, a place to keep pages that must be server-side rendered, and a host